nats-io/nats-site/content/blog/jetstream-java-client-03-consume.md

     .build();
 ```

+As you can see, there are several options.
+In general, the defaults will do just fine.
+The Durable name is probably the most common option used, so in the Java client we gave several ways
+to set it when making a subscription.

 ### Durable (Name)

 By default, a consumer is ephemeral.
 To make the consumer durable, set the name.
 In the Java client, there are two ways to set the durable name.
 You can set it in the Consumer Configuration, or
 you can leverage the helper method in the `PushSubscribeOptions` or `PullSubscribeOptions` builders, which will
 either add it to the Consumer Configuration you supply or create a default one with the durable.
 The value in
-the Consumer Configuration object takes precedece over the value supplied in either of the Subscribe options builders.
+the Consumer Configuration object takes precedence over the value supplied in either of the Subscribe options builders.

 ### Deliver Policy / Start Sequence / Start Time